 What does it means to be extraordinary?
-If you haven't yet, please check out my previous installment of this two-part blog post before you continue reading.
+If you haven’t yet, please check out my previous installment of Don’t be ordinary be extraordinary of this two-part blog post before you continue reading.

 I have outlined that becoming financially independent and having good health are simple and an integral part of being extraordinary.
 But there’s more to it than just being financially independent and having good health.
 We also need to improve and grow ourselves as human beings continuously.